cloudant-labs/graphdb-slate/source/includes/api/_http.md

 Cache-Control: must-revalidate
 ```

-Specifies the list of accepted data types to be returned by the server (i.e. that are accepted/understandable by the client).
-The format should be a list of one or more MIME types, separated by colons.

-For the majority of requests the definition should be for JSON data (`application/json`).
-For attachments you can either specify the MIME type explicitly, or use `*/*` to specify that all file types are supported.
-If the `Accept` header is not supplied, then the `*/*` MIME type is assumed (i.e. client accepts all formats).

 The use of `Accept` in queries to Cloudant is not required, but is highly recommended as it helps to ensure that the data returned can be processed by the client.

 If you specify a data type using the `Accept` header, Cloudant will honor the specified type in the `Content-type` header field returned.
 For example, if you explicitly request `application/json` in the `Accept` of a request, the returned HTTP headers will use the value in the returned `Content-type` field.

 <div></div>
+##### Content-Type

+Specifies the content type of the information being supplied within the request.
+The specification uses MIME type specifications.
+For the majority of requests this is JSON (`application/json`).
+For some settings the MIME type is plain text.
+When uploading attachments it should be the corresponding MIME type for the attachment or binary (`application/octet-stream`).

+The use of the `Content-type` on a request is highly recommended.

 ##### If-None-Match

 This header can optionally be sent to find out whether a document has been modified since it was last read or updated.
 The value of the `If-None-Match` header should match the last `Etag` value received.
 If the value matches the current revision of the document, the server sends a `304 Not Modified` status code and the response will not have a body.
 If not, you should get a normal 200 response, provided the document still exists and no other errors occur.